A1 motorway (Romania): Deva – Lugoj

 The bid for the design & build contracts for the remaining three segments that are part of this section was launched by CNADNR during April 2012.
 After more than one year after the bid was launched, the Ilia – Șoimuș segment (22.1 km) was awarded to a joint venture composed of Romanian companies Spedition UMB and Tehnostrade in July 2013, while the Dumbrava – Coșevița segment (28.6 km) was awarded to a joint venture composed of Italian companies Salini Impregilo and Secol, and the Coșevița – Ilia segment (21.1 km) was awarded to a joint-venture led by the Spanish company Comsa, both in October 2013.
 Constructions works for lots 2, 3 and 4 were planned to finish in May 2016, however the lots face multiple issues: a revision of the environmental study imposed a number of changes to structures among which the requirement for a number of ecoducts for protecting the large carnivore fauna in the area, which called for an additional bid to cover for the changes; on lot 4 an illegal cemetery was discovered on the path of the motorway and was relocated, the motorway route was passing by too close to a cave near Brănișca which was supposedly housing a significant bat population protected by law and there were discussions between Spedition UMB and CNADNR regarding a potential change of the technical solution in the area of the Mintia ash and clay deposit.
 In an interview given by the general manager of CNADNR during August 2015, it was announced that the problems on lot 4 were now cleared and Spedition UMB was praised for their approach and pace of work on the segment, the appreciation being that if the issues hadn't surfaced most probably the works would have been completed by end of 2015.

 On 6 March 2017, a part of lot 2, between Dumbrava and Margina was opened to traffic.

 By April 2019, the physical progress was at 95.8% on lot 2 (except tunnels), 94% on lot 3 and 95% on lot 4.
 The bid for the new planned tunnels on lot 2, claimed publicly since December 2014, was finally announced in June 2019.

 On 14 August 2019, lot 4 of the motorway was opened, whereas the lot 3 was opened on 23 December, same year, with speed and tonnage restrictions.
 Both restrictions on the latter were lifted gradually throughout the following year.
-In October 2022, the remainder segments of lot 2 were signed with Spedition UMB, the section is supposed to finish by 2026, and 11 months would be for the project phase, and 45 months for the execution.
+In October 2022, the remainder segments of lot 2 were signed with Spedition UMB.
+This section was supposed to be finished by 2026, but has since been delayed to 2028.
+11 months would be for the project phase, and 45 months for the execution.